-Chares Of Lindos – A Rhodian Sculptor
+Chares Of Lindos – The Genius Behind The Colossus

 If you have had a look around this website, you will have seen the name Chares in various places.
 Chares Of Lindos (Χάρης ὁ Λίνδιος in Greek) to be exact.
 Do you know why?
 Have you any idea who Chares was and what he achieved?
-Maybe you do, you just don’t know that you do 🙂

 Even if you have never visited Rhodes in Greece before, I think it is safe to say that most people around the world have heard of The Colossus Of Rhodes.
 Do you agree?

 This statue was built and completed in 282 BC.
 It stood for a period of 66 years before an earthquake hit the island and the statue came down.
-It was destroyed in 226 BC.

 Chares of Lindos was the Greek sculptor behind the construction of The Colossus – One Of The Seven Wonders Of The Ancient World.